nheidloff/openwhisk-debug-nodejs/README.md

 This [project](https://github.com/nheidloff/openwhisk-debug-nodejs) shows how [Apache OpenWhisk](http://openwhisk.org/) functions can be developed and debugged locally via [Visual Studio Code](https://code.visualstudio.com/).

-Note: This project doesn't contain a new tool or OpenWhisk extension.
+This project doesn't contain a new tool or OpenWhisk extension.
 Instead it contain sample functions and configurations of VS Code that explain how to debug your own OpenWhisk functions.

-Note: You don't need to use Docker to debug functions unless you want to write your functions in Docker containers.
+You don't need to use Docker to debug functions unless you want to write your functions in Docker containers.
 In the simplest case overwrite the samples in functions/singleFile with your own code and run the debug configurations.

 Four different scenarios are supported: